-Rich Villar is a writer originally from Paterson, New Jersey.
+Rich Villar is the author of COMPREHENDING FOREVER, his first collection of poems, from Willow Books.
 He directs Acentos, an organization fostering audiences and community around Latino/a literature.
 He has been quoted on Latino literature and culture by both The New York Times and the Daily News, and his poetry and essays have appeared or are forthcoming in Black Renaissance Noire, Hanging Loose, Beltway Poetry Quarterly, and Sou'wester.
-His first collection, COMPREHENDING FOREVER, is forthcoming in 2014 from Willow Books.

 Publications and Prizes